 - Sustainable food systems and food security

-- Integrated Assessment methods and tools especially scenario development, stakeholder involvement and participatory processes, indicators, and environmental & social impact assessment
+- Stakeholder involvement and participatory processes; scenario development and analysis; indicators; and environmental & social impact assessment

 - Capacity development and training